skrattaren/apf.rst/apf.rst

   The first working submarine was a one-man, hand-propelled vessel called the Turtle, designed to use an augur to attach explosive charges to the hulls of enemy ships, the enemy in this case being the British during the American War of Independence.
-The Turtle attacked HMS "Eagle_" in New York Harbor on 6 September 1776, but the hull was lined with copper and the screw failed to pierce it.
+The Turtle attacked HMS **Eagle** in New York Harbor on 6 September 1776, but the hull was lined with copper and the screw failed to pierce it.